Welcome to PINES

 Every resident of Georgia is eligible to receive a free PINES library card, even if your local library system is not a member of the PINES network.
 Visit any participating PINES library to get started.

 What does PINES have to offer you, as a library user?

-- Access to 9.6 million books and other materials that can be checked out from and returned to any participating library free of charge.
+- Access to more than 10 million books and other materials that can be checked out from and returned to any participating library free of charge.
 Search the online catalog.

 - Free delivery of books from other libraries throughout the state to your home library.

-- Service through 252 branch libraries and more than 20 other affiliated service locations in 53 regional library systems covering 144 Georgia counties.
+- Service through 283 branch libraries and affiliated service outlets in 143 counties (53 of the 63 regional library systems) in Georgia.
 See list of participating libraries.

 - Ability to renew your books and place holds online.

-- An easy-to-use Kids' Catalog that focuses exclusively on youth materials.
+- An easy-to-use Kids' Catalog that exclusively for youth materials.

 How does the PINES team assist library staff?

 The PINES team assists the employees of all 53 PINES member library systems with PINES-related issues and training on the Evergreen software.
 We provide documentation on policies and procedures, in-person and online training opportunities, and technical assistance through the Help Desk.
 Library staff members may also subscribe to the PINES list-servs to join the always-helpful PINES community and keep up to date on issues that other PINES member libraries are facing.